apache/hudi/rfc/rfc-83/rfc-83.md

 .filter(String.format("%s <= '%s'", HoodieRecord.COMMIT_TIME_METADATA_FIELD, endInstantTime))
 ```

-After switching to use completion time, there are these key changes:
+Switching to completion time introduces the following key changes:
 1. `HoodieIncrSource` would use `IncrementalQueryAnalyzer` and `QueryContext` that work under completion time
 semantics instead of using `QueryInfo`.
 2. For filtering, we cannot rely on some range like (start, end] because there may be hollow commits in the range.